Inventory, lb : 0

 Chinese garlic is available year-round.

-Chinese garlic is best suited for cooking in applications that showcase the bold heat and depth of the garlic.
-Chinese garlic can be used both raw and cooked and the cloves can be sliced, crushed or utilized whole.
-Keep in mind that crushing the garlic cloves will release more of their pungent oils than cutting or using whole.
-Consider pairing Chinese garlic with bold and spicy flavors as well as rich ingredients that can work in harmony with its intense flavor.
-Chiles, ginger, citrus, cream, soy sauce, starches, grilled and roasted meats are all favorable pairings for Chinese garlic.
-To store keep Chinese garlic in a cool, dry place and use within three to four months or before it starts to sprout.
+Chinese garlic is best suited for cooked applications such as roasting, sautéing, and baking because it will showcase the intense heat and depth of the garlic.
+Stir fries are a favorite dish to use Chinese garlic, and it can be used in any recipe that calls for common garlic.
+Chinese garlic can also be used raw, and the cloves can be sliced, crushed, or utilized whole.
+Keep in mind that crushing garlic cloves will release more pungent oils than cutting or using whole.
+Pair Chinese garlic with bold and spicy flavors and rich ingredients that can work in harmony with its intense flavor.
+Chiles, ginger, citrus, cream, soy sauce, starches, and grilled and roasted meats are all favorable pairings for Chinese garlic.
+Chinese garlic will keep up to four months when stored in a cool, and dry place away from direct sunlight.

-In Western cultures, garlic is a culinary staple.
-In Eastern cultures, though, its medicinal properties take precedence.
-In China, garlic has millenniums of history of medicinal use for a wide variety of conditions and is still considered a cure-all.
-In Chinese medicine, garlic has been used to treat bronchitis and respiratory problems, gastrointestinal problems, flatulence, boils, dysentery, cramps, high blood pressure, diabetes and has been used externally for arthritis, muscle pain, neuralgia and sciatica.
-Though China has been practicing for centuries the use of garlic as medicine, science has finally begun to confirm garlic's long-standing medicinal benefits.
+In Western culture, garlic is a culinary staple, but in Eastern culture, its medicinal properties are favored.
+In China, garlic has thousands of years of history of medicinal use for a wide variety of conditions and is still considered by some a cure-all.
+In Chinese medicine, garlic has been used to aid in symptoms of bronchitis, and respiratory problems, gastrointestinal problems, flatulence, boils, dysentery, cramps, high blood pressure, diabetes and has been used externally to help with arthritis and muscle pain.

 Recipes that include Chinese Garlic.
 One is easiest, three is harder.